 CALS Advisory Panel for Engaged Research

-CAPER: CALS New Research SWOT Team
+CAPER: CALS Research SWOT Team

-The CALS Advisory Panel for Engaged Research, or CAPER, is a new faculty team in the College of Agriculture and Life Sciences working to help CALS scientists achieve more.
+The CALS Advisory Panel for Engaged Research, or CAPER, is a faculty team in the College of Agriculture and Life Sciences working to help CALS scientists achieve more.
 The team’s charge: Identify opportunities to improve administrative processes that support and encourage the research enterprise.

 CAPER is meant to function as a peer network working together to identify bottlenecks and help resolve issues that can cause confusion and pose obstacles to productive, creative work by CALS research faculty and their teams.
 Sometimes the barriers are pervasive and must be chipped away slowly.
 Sometimes they are small and easily dealt with, such as making it easier to find answers to routine questions.

-Initial themes for CAPER’s work include:
+Current themes for CAPER’s work include:

 • improving administrative processes so faculty can focus on their work;